arrizaqu/Java-Programming/readme.md

 	2. Include JS or CSS files in a JSP page
 	3. Could not obtain transaction-synchronized Session for current thread
 	4. Spring Datatable library
+	5. Filed to lazily initialize a collection of role

 ## Change Port